vtripolitakis/mermaid-demo/README.md

 # mermaid-demo
 Mermaid demo

-* steps to get started
+# steps to get started

-- npm install
+- `npm install`
-- weback
+- `webpack`
-- run a web server e.g. python -m SimpleHTTPServer
+- run a web server e.g. `python -m SimpleHTTPServer`
-- point browser to the server address and port and enjoy
+- point browser to the server address (e.g. `http://127.0.0.1:8000` for the Python server) and port and enjoy